Back to top

 Malt in Yoshon Products

-A: A very small amount of malt is put into flour and it is almost always batel b’shishim.
-Although you are correct that a davar sheyesh lo matirim cannot be batel, that is limited to a mixture of min b’mino (like items) and does not apply to a mixture of malt and flour (see Shulchan Aruch YD 102:1).
-It is also noteworthy that due to the length of the malting process, chodosh malt does not come to market until very late in the “yoshon season”.
-Accordingly, many people who are particular to only eat yoshon are lenient and will consume flour without first ascertaining if the malt is chodosh.
-Whether you should choose to follow this ruling is something that you should discuss with your own Rabbi.
+However, that special status given to a davar sheyesh lo matirim is limited to mixtures which are min b'mino (i.e., like items) and does not apply to a mixture of malt and flour (see Shulchan Aruch YD 102:1).
+It is also noteworthy that due to the length of the malting process, chodosh malt does not come to market until somewhat late in the "yoshon season" (likely sometime in December).